Cosine Similarity Is Math, Not Magic

 We talk to a lot of customers, and even seasoned engineers, who treat cosine similarity like magic that solves everything.
-Engineers talk about embeddings like they are definitive.
-Product teams trust similarity scores like they are facts.
-Vendors sell “semantic understanding” like the model actually understands.

-Truth is, it does not.
+The truth is, it does not.

 Modern embedding models turn text into vectors with hundreds or thousands of dimensions.
 768, 1024, sometimes 3072.
-Humans cannot picture this.
-So most of us stop trying.

 Do not stop.
 Just think in three features and extrapolate.
+The intuition you build in three dimensions still holds in three thousand.

 Where the Vectors Come From

 Start with the simplest possible analogy.
-Imagine the word “cat” as a list of numbers.
-Each number captures a feature of the word.
-One number captures its “animal-ness.”
-Another captures its “pet-ness.”
-Another captures its “agility.”
+Imagine the word “cat” as a list of numbers, where each number captures a feature of the word:

 A word becomes a list of features, scored as numbers.